b3-exmo/b3-exmo.github.io/docs/Commentated Docs/14 Fundamentals.md

 > *As a prophet reveals the truth it divides the people.
 The honest in heart heed his words but the unrighteous either ignore the prophet or fight him.*

 What?
 Isn't the prophet meant to be unifying people under one banner?
 Gathering Israel to Zion or whatever?
-Much like how the [[Scripture/Book of Mormon/index#Pride cycle vs Agency|Book of Mormon's pride cycle]]™ is perpetuated by God making people prideful, why is God dividing people by sending a prophet to say divisive things?
+Much like how the [[Book of Mormon#Pride cycle vs Agency|Book of Mormon's pride cycle]]™ is perpetuated by God making people prideful, why is God dividing people by sending a prophet to say divisive things?
 Can't God afford a PR department to run statements by first?
 Does God not know what things to say to his own children?

 "*People who ignore me or resist my words are unrighteous!*" — Someone who is definitely not a cult leader